SoftwareHeritage/swh-docs/docs/contributing/tutorial-docs-contribution.rst

 Tutorial: Best practices when writing SWH docs
 ==============================================

+.. admonition:: Intended audience
+   :class: important

+   Members of the Software Heritage staff and external contributors who wish to contribute by writing documentation.

 A tutorial on how to contribute documentation into the Software Heritage world.

 Step 1: Identify your audience